instrumental-products/agent-os/standards/best-practices.md

-# Best practices
+# Development Best Practices

-Our best practices in regards to code development, codebase management and development strategy.

-Always adhere to these best practices when developing new code or maintaining existing logic in our codebase:
+> Version: 1.0.0
+> Last updated: 2025-03-02
+> Scope: Global development standards

-## Keep it simple
+## Context

+This file is part of the Agent OS standards system.
+These global best practices are referenced by all product codebases and provide default development guidelines.
+Individual projects may extend or override these practices in their `.agent_os/product/dev-best-practices.md` file.

+## Core Principles

+### Keep It Simple
-Always implement code in simplest/fewest lines possible.
+- Implement code in the fewest lines possible
+- Avoid over-engineering solutions
+- Choose straightforward approaches over clever ones

-## Optimize for readability
+### Optimize for Readability

-Optimize for readability and maintainability over performance.
-While we always want our application and codebase to be performant and use any/all best performance best practices, we care more about ensuring our codebase is easy to read, easy to maintain and iterate.
+- Prioritize code clarity over micro-optimizations
+- Write self-documenting code with clear variable names
+- Add comments for "why" not "what"

-## DRY (Don't Repeat Yourself)
+### DRY (Don't Repeat Yourself)

-Use DRY principles and extract repeated code.

-- Extract repeated business logic to private methods.
+- Extract repeated business logic to private methods
-- Extract repeated front-end markup to partials.
+- Extract repeated UI markup to reusable components
+- Create utility functions for common operations

-## Choose libraries wisely
+## Dependencies

-- When pulling in 3rd party libraries or gems, always choose the library or gem that is most popular and most recently actively maintained.
-View the library or gem's github repository to determine popularity and freshness.
+### Choose Libraries Wisely
+When adding third-party dependencies:
+- Select the most popular and actively maintained option
+- Check the library's GitHub repository for:
+  - Recent commits (within last 6 months)
+  - Active issue resolution
+  - Number of stars/downloads
+  - Clear documentation

+## Code Organization

+### File Structure
+- Keep files focused on a single responsibility
+- Group related functionality together
+- Use consistent naming conventions

+### Testing
+- Write tests for new functionality
+- Maintain existing test coverage
+- Test edge cases and error conditions

+---

+*Customize this file with your team's specific practices.
+These guidelines apply to all code written by humans and AI agents.*